It’s not uncommon for Gustavo and I to have the following conversation when I speak Portuguese in the wild.

 As frustrating as it can be for me, it’s true.
 It is rare for foreigners (okay, fine, gringos) to speak Portuguese – even more so without an extremely heavy accent.
 Particularly unlike my accent, which mostly sounds like I’m from some obscure region of Portugal.

 When my English-speaking friends ask me if I speak Portuguese, I explain that I do, but I hate speaking it.
-While Brazilians are friendly people, they’re also extremely self-critical and blunt.
-So when I speak Portuguese, they go into their auto-Brazilian mode of correct all the things.
-Albeit academically helpful, it’s not the most welcoming way to communicate with a non-native speaker.
+While Brazilians are generally really friendly people, they can also extremely self-critical and blunt.
+So when I speak Portuguese, they go into their auto-mode of correct all the things because it’s helpful.
+Albeit useful, for me it just highlights everything I’m doing wrong, instead of whatever I might be doing right.

-So while Portuguese may not be my favorite language, I still wouldn’t change taking the time to learn it.
+So while Portuguese may not be my favorite language to speak, I still wouldn’t change taking the time to learn it.
 Why?

 Somos um multi-cultural couple